beemaya13/demo-twitter-app/README.md

 - **Swagger/OpenAPI**: For API documentation and testing.
 - **Gradle**: Build automation tool.
 - **Spock Framework**: For testing the application (Groovy-based).
+- **Docker**: Containerization tool for packaging the application for deployment.

 ## API Documentation